alaister/next-supabase-edge-auth-demo/README.md

 # Next.js + Supabase Edge Auth Demo

+## I'm now using a different (better) approach to this same problem - check it out here: https://github.com/alaister/supabase-cookie-auth-proxy

 ### :warning: This is a proof of concept and a work in progress

 ## Concepts/Principals